DamoM73/turtle_vid_tute/lesson_5.md

 - It is worth noting the importance of line `8`.
   - Since the `while` loop is infinite, the program will keep asking for input until it executes line `8`.
   - In line `8` the value assigned to `num` is converted into an integer and then returned to the main program
-  - In this situation the `return` statement ends the function, effectively exiting the `while` loop in the process.
+  - In this situation the `return` statement ends the function.
+In ending the function, it also exits the `while` loop.

 Code flowchart:

 <img align="left" src="assets/flowchart_lesson_5_7.png">

-The end effect of these changes is the program will endlessly ask the user for a number between 1 and 100, until the user provides an integer.
+The end effect of these changes is the program that will ask the user for a number until the user enters an integer.

 ## Part 2 Exercise